oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 There are currently three types of vector indexes available in AI Vector Search:

 * **In-Memory Neighbor Graph Vector Index** – Oracle AI Vector Search supports an in-memory Hierarchical Navigable Small World (HNSW) type of In-Memory Neighbor Graph vector index where vertices represent vectors and edges between vertices represent similarity.
 This is an in-memory only index.
 This type of index is typically highly efficient for both accuracy and speed.

 * **Neighbor Partition Vector Index** – Oracle AI Vector Search also supports an Inverted File Flat (IVF) partition-based index with vectors clustered into table partitions based on similarity.
 This type of index typically provides an efficient scale-out index, with fast and seamless transactional support, and is an alternative to an HNSW index when there is not enough memory to fit the whole index in-memory.

 * **Hybrid Vector Index** - There is also a Hybrid Vector Index that combines the information retrieval capabilities of Oracle Text search indexes and the semantic search capabilities of Oracle AI Vector Search vector indexes.

 In this Lab we will use HNSW indexes to enable approximate similarity search since they provide the fastest performance and our dataset will easily fit in-memory.

 ### Objectives

 In this lab, you will:

 * View the Vector Pool
-* Run the vector memory advisor to estimate the space required
 * Create an HNSW vector index on the PARKS table vector column
 * Show index memory usage and information
 * Run approximate similarity searches